jeremielondon/nuts-hugo/content/Guide-des-francais-a-londres.md

                     <div class="card-block">
                         <h4 class="card-title">Passport</h4>

                         <p class="card-text">What to do?
-How long will it take and what documents do I need to show?</p>
+How long will it take and what documents do I need to show upon arrival?</p>
                         <div class="card-btn"><a href="/blog/passports-in-london" class="btn btn-primary">More information</a></div>
                     </div>
                 </div>